 Vanderbilt Institute for Energy and the Environment

-The Vanderbilt Institute for Energy and the Environment (VIEE) engages in research and education that directly link the social and behavioral sciences, physical sciences, engineering, law and policy, and that bear on energy and environmental decision making by individuals and by public and private institutions.
+The Vanderbilt Institute for Energy and the Environment (VIEE) engages in research and education that directly links the social and behavioral sciences, physical sciences, engineering, law, and policy that bear on energy and environmental decision making by individuals and by public and private institutions.
 Specifically, VIEE research elucidates the relationships among individual, institutional, and societal choices for energy production and use, and the impacts and benefits of these choices on the environment and health through links with climate, water quality, economics, social psychology, and natural resources.